tests-always-included/wick/formulas/wick-base/README.md

     install-formula-file --mode=600 --owner=nobody:nobody config.ini /etc/a/b/c/d

-### random-string

-Generates a random alphanumeric string.

-    random-string DESTINATION LENGTH [CHARACTERS]

-* `DESTINATION`: Name of environment variable that should get the random string as its value.
-* `LENGTH`: Integer length of string to create.
-* `[CHARACTERS]`: When specified, this is the list of allowed characters.
-Defaults to lowercase a-z, uppercase A-Z and the numbers 0-9.

-Example:

-    # Generate a random directory name
-    random-string DIRNAME 16
-    mkdir /tmp/$DIRNAME

-    # Create a hex byte
-    random-string HEX 2 0123456789ABCDEF
-    echo "Hex byte: $HEX"

 ### temp-directory

 Creates a temporary directory.
 Automatically sets up a hook with `wick-on-exit` to delete the directory when the shell script is finished.